netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/vpnparameter_module.rst

         <div class="ansible-option-cell">

       Option to enable/disable Advanced ClientlessVpnMode.
-Additionaly, it can be set to STRICT to block Classic ClientlessVpnMode while in AdvancedClientlessMode.
+Additionaly, it can be set to \ :literal:`STRICT`\  to block Classic ClientlessVpnMode while in AdvancedClientlessMode.

       .. rst-class:: ansible-option-line